We decided to do a two person, side by side seating. Good for a driver and a fun partner next to you !

 Engine removal required tracing and tagging of related of the electrical and mechanical components.

 Four right angle gear boxes were required.
 Unfortunately, for this concept build, we could not afford to have anything made, so we sourced some spiral bevel 1:1 gears with roller bearings.
 Chunkier and heavier than production would be, but good and solid for our concept.

-This picture show the basic arrangement of the wheels, seats, engine, gearboxes, driveshafts, and gas tank.
+This picture show the basic arrangement of the reverse trike wheels, seats, engine, gearboxes, driveshafts, and gas tank.
 With engine and gearboxes selected, weight calculations and arrangement details are finalized.